snorrwe/abominator/README.md

 # Abominator

-Inspired by a Tweet by https://moonbase.lgbt/ (I can't find the exact tweet, sorry)
+Inspired by a Tweet by https://moonbase.lgbt/

 ## Usage